Unsupervised Unlearning of Concept Drift with Autoencoders: Introduction

 \section{Introduction}

-Concept drift is undoubtedly one of the major challenges encountered by learning algorithms in data stream mining \cite{ditzler2015learning}.
-It refers to the problem of dealing with a nonstationary data distribution that evolves over time as data continually arrive in a streaming manner.
-If not properly addressed, learning models may become obsolete with severe practical consequences.
+Concept drift is one of the major challenges encountered by learning algorithms in data stream mining \cite{ditzler2015learning}.
+It refers to the problem of dealing with a non-stationary data distribution that evolves over time as data continually arrive in a streaming manner.
+If not properly addressed, learning models may become obsolete with severe consequences in practical applications.

-Consider, for example, a domain area in which multiple learning models have been trained, each specialised for a particular downstream task, as shown in Figure~\ref{fig:motivation1}.
-For instance, in water distribution networks \cite{kyriakides2014intelligent} each model ($M$) corresponds to a different downstream task ($T$), such as, predicting water pressure at a node from neighbouring nodes with pressure sensors installed, detecting water leakage, and identifying the leakage location (i.e., isolation).
-In the presence of concept drift, most - if not all - downstream task models will be incapable of adequately performing their corresponding tasks.
-Furthermore, we emphasise that different types of models might have been trained, i.e., regression (pressure prediction) and classification (leakage detection and isolation) models, as well as different learning paradigms might have been used, i.e., supervised learning (pressure prediction, leakage isolation) and unsupervised learning / anomaly detection (leakage detection).
+Consider, for example, a domain area in which multiple learning models have been trained, each specialised for a particular downstream task; i.e., a set of (different) models operate on the same data (stream).
+For instance, in water distribution networks~\cite{kyriakides2014intelligent} each model corresponds to a different downstream task, such as predicting water pressure at a node from neighboring nodes with pressure sensors installed, detecting water leakage, and identifying the leakage location (i.e. isolation).
+Different types of models might have been trained, i.e., regression (pressure prediction) and classification (leakage detection and isolation) models, as well as different learning paradigms might have been used, i.e., supervised learning (pressure prediction) and unsupervised learning / anomaly detection (leakage detection).

-In the presence of drift, to maintain optimality in all tasks, each model should be updated or retrained ($M^\prime$); this is shown with arrows in Figure~\ref{fig:motivation1}.
-Numerous methods have been proposed in the literature to adapt to drift \cite{ditzler2015learning, gama2014survey}, which we review in a later section.
-Importantly, this traditional approach may be effective in small-scale scenarios, but it becomes impractical, costly, and fails to scale well in large scenarios.
+In the presence of concept drift, most - if not all - downstream models will be incapable of adequately performing their corresponding tasks.
+For instance, in water distribution networks examples of concept drift constitute changes in demands, and sensor faults.
+As a result, the traditional approach to be followed would be to update (either by incremental learning or complete re-training) each downstream model to maintain an optimal performance.
+Numerous methods~\cite{ditzler2015learning, gama2014survey} have been proposed for concept drift adaptation, which we review later in Section~\ref{sec:related}.
+Indeed, for some types of drift, e.g. water demand changes, the traditional approach should rightfully be applied.
+However, for some other drift types, e.g. sensor faults, existing methods become impractical, costly, and fail to scale well when the number of models is large.